gomoni/magic/README.md

 # magic

-Opiniated `libmagic` Go wrapper, does not allow any configuration and operates on `io.Reader` only.
+Opinionated `libmagic` Go wrapper, does not allow any configuration and operates on `io.Reader` only.

 ## TODO